BigPapaBear2217/osm-atmrobbery/README.md

 Config.RobberyTime = 5 -- Time a Player will get to Complete the Robbery IN MINUTES Config.Cooldown = 120 -- Cooldown Time Between Robberies IN MINUTES
 ```

+### CREDITS
+- Huge thanks to Ariz for all the TESTING work.
+- Thanks to Laika for the IDEA and YT VIDEO.
+- Thanks to ixTooT for providing a few resources.